splunk/public-o11y-docs/incident-intelligence/create-configure-services.rst

 .. meta::
    :description: Use services to organize incidents depending on the impacted environmental component.

 Use services to organize incidents depending on the impacted environmental component.
 Begin by creating a service.
-Then, route alerts to the service, see :ref:`ii-configure-alert-routing`.
-Next, specify which alerts create an incident and how alerts are grouped into incidents, see :ref:`ii-configure-alert-grouping`.
-Finally, create incident workflows with escalating steps to determine who is notified to respond when a new incident is triggered, see :ref:`ii-configure-incident-workflows`.
+Then, route alerts to the service.
+Next, specify which alerts create an incident and how alerts are grouped into incidents.
+Finally, create incident workflows with escalating steps to determine who is notified to respond when a new incident is triggered.

 .. _ii-create-service:

 Create a service
 ====================

 #.
-In Incident Intelligence, go to :guilabel:`Incident Management`.
+In Incident Intelligence, select :guilabel:`Incident Management`.
 #.
 Select :guilabel:`Services` > :guilabel:`Create service`.
 #.
 Give your service a unique name and a description.
 #.
 Select :guilabel:`Create service`.

 After you create your service, you are directed to configure which alerts are routed to your service.

 .. note:: If you have more than one service, organize them in the order of their importance (top to bottom) to your infrastructure.
 Alerts are only routed to one service even if they match multiple services.
-The service alerts are routed to is based on your service’s alert routing conditions and service rank order.
+The service that alerts are routed to is based on your service’s alert routing conditions and service rank order.
 To rank your services go to :guilabel:`Incident Management` > :guilabel:`Services` > :guilabel:`Service ranking`.

 .. _ii-configure-alert-routing: